Alpine gloss dirndl green: tradition in a modern robe - sustainable trends for fashion -conscious women

 • Sustainability: Many labels use recycled materials or organic cotton – a plus for environmentally conscious wearers.

-• Suitable for the target group: The slim cuts and variable lengths (from knee-length to midi) make it the ideal companion for city festivals or mountain hikes.
+• Suitable for the target group: The slim cuts and variable lengths (from knee-length to midi) make it the ideal companion for City festivals or mountain hikes.

 2. Green as a statement: The meaning of the color in the dirndl context